WATER QUALITY & ENVIRONMENT

 - Conduct courtesy boat & trailer inspections to remove all hitchhiking aquatic invasive species

-MANY THANKS TO THE 2023 LAKE HOST TEAM!
 Our 2023 Lake Host volunteers and paid inspector logged over 400 ramp inspections between mid-May and mid-September.
-Every one of these boater interactions and boat inspections was an opportunity to keep invasives out of Laurel Lake!
+Every one of these boater interactions and boat inspections was an opportunity to keep invasives out of Laurel Lake.
+A milfoil invasive weed "save" was conducted by our Lake Host program in 2023 as well.
+Many thanks to our 2024 Paid Lake Host Lily Pierannunzi and our 8 Lake Host Volunteers.
+You delivered another successful Lake Host program for Laurel Lake!

 If you're interested in learning more about the Lake Host Program at Laurel Lake and keeping Laurel Lake free from invasive species while greeting guests to our lake, contact Lake Host Coordinator Chip Yensan (lakehost@laurellakeassn.com) or check-out the Lake Host links below.